klust/SupercomputersForStarters/docs/C02_Processors/C02_S06_Shared_memory.md

 dies in a single package.
 In more sophisticated designs a switch is used, or as switches also have size limits, a mesh or ring network to connect all parts together.
-E.g., the early generations of multiprocessor Opteron chips used a switch architecture, and current generation Intel CPUs use ring or in some cases (e.g., Sapphire Rapids server chips) a mesh network.
+E.g., the early generations of multiprocessor Opteron chips used a switch architecture, and current generation Intel CPUs use a ring or in some cases (e.g., Sapphire Rapids server chips) a mesh network.

 Early examples of shared memory supercomputers go back to the early '80s.
-E.g., machines such as the CrayX-MP from 1982 where shared memory computers with uniform memory access.
+E.g., machines such as the CrayX-MP from 1982 were shared memory computers with uniform memory access.

 <!-- TODO: Add some examples from the nineties.
 DEC Alpha was a switch?
 SUN Microsystems? -->